A Brief History

 Admiral Sir John Byng lies buried, a courageous, loyal and patriotic officer who believed in service to his country but was taken down by political infighting by people more concerned with their own lot than that of the nation.
 Once again, politicians had won, and the nation had lost.
 Apparently, little if anything has been learned, for it seems the same sort of thing continues today all over the world.

-Question for Students (and others): Is the author correct in decrying the political influence on war and warriors, or is it well and good that politics should play such an intrusive role?
+Question for students (and subscribers): Is the author correct in decrying the political influence on war and warriors, or is it well and good that politics should play such an intrusive role?
 Let us know what you think in the comments section below this article.

 Your readership is much appreciated!